Word Artist-OrchestraConductor “Simultaneously paints word picture portraits while conducting a symphonic message” – L. Evans

 The other’s side of the Loop consists of how they react to what you send and also what they send to you.

-The type of behaviors that run around this loop determine the quality of your relationships with others.
+The type of behaviors that run around this loop determines the quality of your relationships with others.

 The behaviors that go around the loop in a relationship can be kind, loving, considerate, o understanding.
 These are productive, healthful relationships.